PinkyRabbit/my-js-vim-cfg-v2/README.md

 You can set up any colors by file extensions or names.
 Just edit NERDTree config in `settings/.nerd.vim`.
 Full guide [is here](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight)

+Also if you need more with of NERDTree edit `NERDTreeWinSize` option.

 ## Marks

 For more fast navigation though file I use Mark plugin.
 It's totally easy to use it `\m` to mark any item and next you can search by mark number.
 You can read a plugin documentation [here](https://github.com/inkarkat/vim-mark)